dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 3 Morrow.md

 # Classical Theory

-This only depends on basic homological algebra,
+This only depends on basic homological algebra, but becomes a bit more interesting when objects with a "perfectoid" flavor are input.